-Back in the first week of April, we set out our thoughts on how we thought the Covid-19 (C-19) crisis could play out.
+Back in the first week of April, we set out how we thought the Covid-19 (C-19) crisis could play out.

-A month on, following Boris Johnson’s address on Sunday, the UK will begin its uncertain path towards a return to normal life.
+A month on from that article and following Boris Johnson’s announcement on Sunday, the UK will now begin its uncertain path towards a return to normal life.
 Although there are still a fair amount of unknowns, the guidance from the Government provides us with a wireframe for how to navigate the next phase of the crisis.

 From Lockdown to Phase-in

 We are now entering into the second phase of the crisis - from lockdown to a staged return to normal life (“the phase-in”).

 Source: FP analysis, Mckinsey, Bank of England